alexanderboldt/musicfreak-backend/README.md

 # Musicfreak

-Application for managing the music-library like artists and albums.
+This is a backend application for managing the music-library like artists and albums.

 ## Technologies